 Your creditworthiness, as represented by your credit score, is the most important factor in determining your personal loan rate.

 Much of the variation from one lender to the next is attributable to the types of borrowers these lenders pursue.
-Some lenders cater primarily to prime and super-prime borrowers, others cater primarily to near- and subprime borrowers, and some cater to a broad range of credit profiles.
+Some lenders cater primarily to prime and super-prime borrowers (those with excellent or good credit scores), others cater primarily to near- and subprime borrowers (those with fair or bad credit), and some cater to a broad range of credit profiles.
 Lenders focused on the below-prime market typically have higher rate ranges than lenders focused solely on prime borrowers.

 In any case, most lenders rely on the FICO scoring model to assess borrower creditworthiness.